varunghat/circadian_soundscape/README.md

 <img loading="lazy" width="200px" src="./RGB_cirlce_out.jpg" alt="RGB_cirlce_out.jpg" />
 Image shows PMN estimates visualised as RGB composites for 3 frequency bins i.e. Red: 0-1500 Hz (denoting acoustic activity in the lower ranges i.e. certain birds, mammals and possible human activity); Green: 1500-5000 Hz (denoting bird activity) and Blue: 5000-10000 Hz (denoting insects).

-All graphs generated can be found in 'results' folder.
+All graphs generated from AST classification be found in '/figure' folder.
+PMN graphs like the ones generated above (and more) can be created using the "Graph_PMN.ipynb" script.
+Additionally, visualization of the output has also been implemented via our Huggingface interface: https://huggingface.co/spaces/confused-scientists/circadian_soundscape